Claryville, Kentucky

 Claryville is an unincorporated community and census-designated place (CDP) in Campbell County, Kentucky, United States.
-The population was 2,355 at the 2010 census.
+The population was 2,992 at the 2020 census.

 History

 Claryville was named for the Clary family of pioneer settlers.
+W T Clary was the postmaster of Claryville Post Office.
+Previously, the area was known as Pond Creek and the Post Office was Pond Creek Post Office.